developerpeachy/100-days-of-code/README.md

 - Contribute to open source code
 - Having something to do while under lockdown (thanks Coronavirus -- no I don't have the coronavirus!).

-# 100 Days Of Code - Log
+# 100 Days Of Code :sparkles:

 ### Day 0: April 4 2020